TCR² Therapeutics Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-CAMBRIDGE, Mass., July 01, 2022 (GLOBE NEWSWIRE) -- TCR2 Therapeutics Inc. TCRR, a clinical-stage cell therapy company with a pipeline of novel T cell therapies for patients suffering from solid tumors, today announced the Compensation Committee of the Board of Directors of TCR2 approved the grant of inducement stock options covering an aggregate of 250,000 shares of TCR2's common stock to 1 new executive employee on June 27, 2022 (the "Grant Date") and an aggregate of 64,800 shares of TCR2's common stock to 9 new non-executive employees on June 30, 2022 (the "Grant Date").
+CAMBRIDGE, Mass., April 01, 2022 (GLOBE NEWSWIRE) -- TCR2 Therapeutics Inc. TCRR, a clinical-stage cell therapy company with a pipeline of novel T cell therapies for patients suffering from solid tumors, today announced that on March 31, 2022 (the "Grant Date"), the Compensation Committee of the Board of Directors of TCR2's approved the grant of inducement stock options covering an aggregate of 73,000 shares of TCR2's common stock to 9 new non-executive employees.
 The stock options were granted as an inducement material to the employees' acceptance of employment with TCR2 in accordance with Nasdaq Listing Rule 5635(c)(4).

-The stock options have an exercise price per share equal to $2.89 for executive employees and $2.90 for non-executive employees, which represents the closing market price on the Nasdaq Stock Market of TCR2's common stock on the Grant Date.
+The stock options have an exercise price per share equal to $2.76, which represents the closing market price on the Nasdaq Stock Market of TCR2's common stock on the Grant Date.
 The stock options have a ten-year term and will vest over a four-year period, with 25% of the options vesting on the first anniversary of the employees' date of hire, and the remaining 75% of the options vesting in equal monthly installments for three years thereafter, subject to the employees' continued employment with TCR2 on such vesting dates.
 The options are subject to the terms and conditions of TCR2's 2022 Inducement Plan and the stock option agreement covering the grant.

 About TCR2 Therapeutics